ivanamihalek/oggeyman/README.md

-# oggeyman
+#Oggeyman
-from ogg/theora to OpenGL texture, with ARM speedup
+From ogg/theora to OpenGL texture, with ARM speedup.

 ## Intro ##
  [Theora](http://www.theora.org/) video encoding has a reputation of being unfriendly to [ARM](https://en.wikipedia.org/wiki/ARM_architecture) architectures, used in all major mobile platforms.
 Several years ago Robin Watts provided a well needed speedup using pieces of native assembly code